 The modern ATS searches both specific database fields and resume text for candidates that match job criteria, but it is all driven by a person setting up job match criteria.
 For example, a recruiter might search for nurses that have ICU experience and are licensed in California.
 A second recruiter might look for a nurse with “intensive care” experience and be licensed in “CA.” See the point in our minds they are the same thing, but to a computer “ICU” and “Intensive Care” are completely different.
 So, in your resume it just makes sense to use both common acronyms and verbose text for items like nursing specialties, certifications, and state licensure.

-vi) Work History: Use the format below in reverse chronological order.
-Be sure to include explanations for lapses in employment
+- Work History: Use the format below in reverse chronological order.
+Be sure to include explanations for lapses in employment.

-(5) Job Description: Be sure to list specific activities and skills.
+- Job Description/Duties: Be sure to list specific activities and skills.
 More detail should be given to the most recent jobs.

 Don’t worry so much about the length of your resume.
 It’s most important to ensure that you’ve included everything of relevance.
 Length was important when people were required to review thousands of resumes.
 The ATS doesn’t care.